How to apply

-Geophysics - A specialized degree focusing on geophysical theory and methods as applied in the Earth Sciences, including solid earth geophysics, seismology, paleomagnetics, and heat flow.
-This program is intended for students interested in a career as a professional geophysicist or for further study at the graduate level.
-Many aspects of resource exploration, surveying, site assessment and monitoring require expertise in geophysical science.
+- Geophysics: Focuses on geophysical theory, methods applied in earth sciences, solid earth geophysics, seismology, paleomagnetics and heat flow.
+Many aspects of resource exploration, surveying, site assessment and monitoring require expertise in geophysics.

-Geochemistry - A specialized degree focusing on applying chemical principles and knowledge of chemical reactions to geologic problems, including environmental contamination and pollution, site assessment and remediation, water quality, air pollution monitoring, climate change, soils, resource exploration and recovery, and the health effects of minerals, or other related fields.
-A geochemistry degree provides a strong foundation for professional life in any field where detailed knowledge of the composition and chemical behavior of rocks, soils and pollutants is required, or for further study at the graduate level.
+- Geochemistry: Focuses on chemical principles, reactions, geologic problems, environmental contamination, pollution, site assessment, remediation, water quality, pollution monitoring, climate change, soils, resource exploration and the health effects of minerals.
+This degree provides a strong foundation where knowledge of the composition and chemical behavior of rocks, soils and pollutants are required.

-- Group science for geology majors - Designed for students not electing a mathematics, chemistry, physics, or biology minor.
+- Group science for geology majors: Designed for students not electing mathematics, chemistry, physics or biology minor.

-- Geology - Designed as a supporting minor for students preparing to do professional work in other science fields.
-It cannot be combined with earth science as a major-minor or double minor relationship.
-A student may design a geology minor for their specific needs.
+- Geology: Designed as a supporting minor if you are preparing to do professional work in other science fields.
+This minor cannot be combined with earth science as a major-minor or double minor.
+A student may design a geology minor for specific needs.